Skip to content

 Perhaps the final touch establishing how ordinary mental health services were was the absence of a big sign hanging outside.
 They painted the door blue: people would just go to “the blue door” — which the center came to be known as — a symbol of acceptance and stigma-free assistance.

-The work done in the house with the blue door and the legacy of the Petersons continue today with the Peterson Counseling Center at Ringling College and by the Petersons’ Sunshine from Darkness.
+The work done in the house with the blue door and the legacy of the Petersons continue today with the Peterson Counseling Center at Ringling College and the reigniting of Sunshine from Darkness in 2019.